The OPTIONS Program

 "I have a degree - what now?"

 The OPTIONS Program supports engineering graduate students and postdoctoral fellows in exploring diverse career options.
-It consists of the Cohort Program and monthly workshops.
+It consists of the Cohort Program, Launch Your Career Plan and monthly workshops.

 Cohort Program